spotsnel-gaming/private-foundryvtt-server/README.md

     http://foundryvtt

-and finish the configuration or login.
+and finish the configuration or log in.

 ##### Note

 This image is available in both `x86_64` (AMD64) and `aarch64` (arm64) format.
-If you have issues on deployment, you can use the `--platform=linux/amd64` or `--platform=linux/arm64` to force a specific platform.
+If you have issues during deployment, you can use the `--platform=linux/amd64` or `--platform=linux/arm64` to force a specific platform.

+These images have been tested on various cloud providers, such as AWS, and Oracle Cloud.

 ### Build